TypeStrong/typedoc-site/guides/doccomments.md

 function doSomething() {}
 ```

-### `@packageDocumentation`
+### `@module`

-Used to specify a comment at the top of a source file as documenting that source file.
+Used to specify a comment at the top of a source file as documenting that source file and optionally override an entry point's name.
 See the Files section for more detail.

-### `@module`

-Used to override an entry point's name.

 ### `@typedef`, `@callback`